 On an earlier visit to Queens’, Dr Marinus Johannes Hagen (1915–1996), sometime secretary of the Dutch Sundial Society, had considered that the LONGITUDO column was incorrectly described in Shephard’s pamphlet.
 He recognised, from similar markings on sundials elsewhere in Europe, that LONGITUDO meant LONGITUDO DIERUM, length of days, and not Longitude or Right Ascension.
 Dr Hagen persuaded Dr Andrew Robertson Somerville (1923–1990), co-founder of the British Sundial Society, to write on his behalf to Queens’ College with this new information, which Somerville did on 9 November 1986.
 [Queens’ College Sundial by Charles Kenneth Aked in Bulletin of the British Sundial Society, Vol. 97.2 April 1997, pp. 51–2]

-With this contribution from Dr Hagen, the last piece of the jigsaw was now in place: every marking on the dial (except for the golden arc) was now properly understood.
+With this contribution from Dr Hagen, every marking on the dial (except for the golden arc) was now properly understood.

 After the stock of Shephard’s pamphlet was exhausted, Maurice Meynell Scarr (1914–2005), edited a revised and simplified version, the target demographic being tourists.
 Scarr was, at that time, administrator of the tourist control system for the college: the text and illustrations were checked by me.
 We were able to incorporate Dr Hagen’s corrected interpretation of the LONGITUDO column.